wp-plugins/dreamobjects/readme.txt

 <strong>How big a site can this back up?</strong>

-I don't know.
-Presumably as large as your server memory can handle, which I know is a terrible answer.
+The hard limit is 2G.
+The practical limit is 200megs.

+<strong>Why does my backup run but not back anything up?</strong>

+Size.
+It's actually running the backup, but code that copies code up to DreamObjects has some limitations that happen on Amazon as well.
+Basically, the larger your backup, the more likely it is to decide it doesn't want to copy the file up without killing your server.
+Since the code is smart enough, it won't thrash your server, but it will magically decide to not copy files up.

+You can test if this is happening by trying to only backup the SQL.
+If that works, then it's the size of your total backup.

+<strong>Wait, you said it could back up 2G!
+What gives?</strong>

+There are a few things at play here:

+1. The size of your backup
+2. The file upload limit size in your PHP
+3. The amount of server memory
+4. The amount of available CPU

+In a perfect world, you have enough to cope with all that.
+When you have a very large site, however, not so much.
+You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increase_Filesize_Upload_Limit">PHP filesize upload limit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
-The code itself can handle any size, but once you hit a few hundred megs, you may run into problems.
+The DreamObjects itself can handle 2G, but once you hit a few hundred megs, everything else starts getting weird.

+The fix would be to do multipart file uploads.

 <strong>Where's the Database in the zip?</strong>